ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing_analysis.md

 ## Individual routes

-Detailed analysis of individual routes can performed through a cumulative routing table for parameters, such as route presence in a routing instance, next hop redundancy, route source and metrics, or next hop interfaces.
+Detailed analysis of individual routes can be performed through a cumulative routing table for parameters, such as route presence in a routing instance, next hop redundancy, route source and metrics, or next hop interfaces.
 Cumulative routing table contains all entries from all